 1. Evidence of a personally signed and dated informed consent document indicating that the subject has been informed of all pertinent aspects of the study before any assessment is performed.
 2. Male and female subjects who, at the time of screening, are between the ages of 19 and 55 years, inclusive.
 3. Subjects who are willing and able to comply with scheduled visits, treatment plan, laboratory tests, and other study procedures.
 4. Healthy subjects which is defined as in general good physical health, as judged by the investigator and no clinically relevant abnormalities identified by a detailed medical history, full physical examination, including blood pressure, respiratory rate, oral body temperature and pulse rate measurement, 12-lead ECG or clinical laboratory tests.
-5. Body Mass Index (BMI) of 19 to 27 kg/m2, inclusive; and a total body weight >50 kg (110 lbs).
+5. Body Mass Index (BMI) of 19 to 28 kg/m2, inclusive; and a total body weight >50 kg (110 lbs).
 6. Female subjects of childbearing potential and at risk for pregnancy must agree to use a highly effective method of contraception throughout the study and for at least 5 days after the last dose of assigned treatment.
 Female subjects who are not of childbearing potential must meet requirements in [Section 4.4.4](#).
-7. Subject admits to having smoked commercially-available cigarettes daily for the preceding 12 months and to routinely smoking his or her first cigarette within 30 minutes upon awakening.
+7. Subject admits to having smoked commercially-available cigarettes daily for the preceding 12 months.
 Brief periods of non-smoking (e.g., due to illness, trying to quit, participation in a study where smoking was prohibited) during that time will be permitted at the discretion of the PI.